-iadd(other) Concatenate two programs together using +=, return- ing a new one. add(other) Concatenate two programs together, returning a new one. inst(instructions) Mutates the Program object by appending new in- structions. gate(name, params, qubits) Add a gate to the program. defgate(name, matrix[, parameters]) Define a new static gate. define_noisy_gate(name, qubit_indices, Overload a static ideal gate with a noisy one defined kraus_ops) in terms of a Kraus map. define_noisy_readout(qubit, p00, p11) For this program define a classical bit flip readout error channel parametrized by p00 and p11.
-Continued on post page no_noise() Prevent a noisy gate definition from being applied to the immediately following Gate instruction. measure(qubit, classical_reg) Measures a qubit at qubit_index and puts the result in classical_reg reset([qubit_index]) Reset all qubits or just a specific qubit at qubit_index. measure_all(qubit_reg_pairs) Measures many qubits into their specified classical bits, in the order they were entered. alloc() Get a new qubit. declare(name[, memory_type, memory_size, DECLARE a quil variable ]) wrap_in_numshots_loop(shots) Wraps a Quil program in a loop that re-runs the same program many times.
+iadd(other) one. inst(instructions) Mutates the Program object by appending new structions. gate(name, params, qubits) Add a gate to the program. defgate(name, matrix[, parameters]) define_noisy_gate(name, qubit_indices, kraus_ops) Overload a static ideal gate with a noisy one define in terms of a Kraus map. inst(instructions) Mutates the Program object by appending new structions. gate(name, params, qubits) Add a gate to the program. defgate(name, matrix[, parameters]) Define a new static gate. define_noisy_gate(name, transpose) Overload a static ideal gate with a noisy one defined in terms of a Kraus map. structions. gate(name, params, qubits) defgate(name, matrix[, parameters]) define_noisy_gate(name, qubit_indices, kraus_ops) structions.
+Add a gate to the program.
+Define a new static gate.
+Overload a static ideal gate with a noisy one define in terms of a Kraus map. gate(name, params, qubits)Add a gate to the program.defgate(name, matrix[, parameters])Define a new static gate.define_noisy_gate(name, kraus_ops)qubit_indices, in terms of a Kraus map. defgate(name, matrix[, parameters])Define a new static gate.define_noisy_gate(name, kraus_ops)qubit_indices, qubit_indices, in terms of a Kraus map. define_noisy_gate(name, qubit_indices, Overload a static ideal gate with a noisy one define kraus_ops) Qubit_indices, Overload a static ideal gate with a noisy one define in terms of a Kraus map. kraus_ops) in terms of a Kraus map. define_noisy_readout(qubit, p00, p11) For this program define a classical bit flip readout error channel parametrized by p00 and p11. no_noise() Prevent a noisy gate definition from being applied the immediately following Gate instruction. measure(qubit, classical_reg) Measures a qubit at qubit_index and puts the res in classical_reg reset([qubit_index]) Reset all qubits or just a specific qubit at qubit_index measure_all(qubit_reg_pairs) Measures many qubits into their specified classi bits, in the order they were entered. alloc() Get a new qubit. declare(name[, memory_type, memory_size, DECLARE a quil variable ]) wrap_in_numshots_loop(shots) Wraps a Quil program in a loop that re-runs the sa program many times.